makerdao/developer-portal/content/resources/documentation/dai.js/the-mcd-plugin.md

+---
+title: Vault Manager
+description: This intermediary contract allows the use of incrementing integer IDs for vaults, familiar to users of Single-Collateral Sai, as well as other conveniences
+parent: dai-js
+tags:
+	- dai-js
+slug: dai-js-vault-manager
+contentType: documentation
+---

 # Vault manager

 The vault manager works with vaults that are owned by the [CdpManager](https://github.com/makerdao/dss-cdp-manager/) contract, which is also used by Oasis Borrow.
 This intermediary contract allows the use of incrementing integer IDs for vaults, familiar to users of Single-Collateral Sai, as well as other conveniences.